gamecoder08/Python-Misc-Codes/README.md

 # Python-Codes
 Hi, This is my repository for my Python codes.
-I will upload whatever coding I do in both languages as to master them simultaneously and understand the differences better.
+I will mostly upload or push anything I code and will try to do it in both languages as to master them simultaneously and understand the differences better.
-Note: I am note sure what exactly repository is.
-So, I am taking them as folders where I put my programs and code.